Residential Care vs Home Care - What's Best For You?

+- Funding to support access to care.
 ACAT assessments can generally be undertaken quickly but with HomeCare Packages, the funding can take up to 12 months or longer to be released.
-With Residential care, you may need to wait for a spot to become available and some waitlists are very long
+With Residential care, you may need to wait for a spot to become available and some waitlists are very long.

-There are a few key differences and these include;
+There are a few key differences; these include:

 Home Care Services